Differential Expression and the Mouse Gut-Brain Axis

 $total_counts <- rowSums(gutbrain_genes[2:59]) gutbrain_genes

-Now we can make the histogram using the histogram
+We can make the histogram using the histogram

 command.
 Use a log10 scale on the x-axis to plot “total_counts”.
+We’re nesting a log transform within the histogram command, as well as adding an argument that lets us add a title.

 hist(log10(gutbrain_genes$total_counts), main="Log10 Read Counts for Mouse RNA-seq sample")

 You may choose to deal with zero-count genes by adding 0.1 to each count before the log10 transformation.
+We can do this by creating a new column in the gutbrain_genes

-$total_counts_trans <- gutbrain_genes$total_counts + 0.1
+$total_counts_01 <- gutbrain_genes$total_counts + 0.1 gutbrain_genes

-hist(log10(gutbrain_genes$total_counts_trans), main="Transformed Log10 Read Counts for Mouse RNA-seq sample")
+hist(log10(gutbrain_genes$total_counts_01), main="Transformed Log10 Read Counts for Mouse RNA-seq sample")

 Looking at read count for a single gene